 - Provide a post-mortem analysis explaining what went wrong, and what is being done to prevent a similar outage in the future.

 Heroku is available in multiple geographic regions.
 As an add-on partner, your service may need to work under low-latency conditions, in which case it should be available in the same region as the app provisioning it.
-Read about our general guidelines for partners to better understand what is expected of your service.
+Read the Add-on Partner API overview to better understand what is expected of your service.

 Low-latency connections are critical for cloud services built to be consumed in realtime.
 These include: